Brooklyn Family Lawyer for Divorce, Child Custody, Support, Adoptions and more

-While it’s true that uncontested divorces are generally straightforward and devoid of “drama,” it’s still not wise to go “pro se” or attempt to represent yourself in a divorce.
+While it’s true that uncontested divorces are generally straightforward and devoid of “drama,” it’s still not wise to attempt to appear “pro se” (represent yourself in a divorce).
 Even the most basic “no-frills” divorce averages around 57 pages of documentation that need to be properly completed and filed with the court.

-The Law Offices of Mary Katherine Brown can prepare all divorce documents in a simple, uncontested divorce for as low as $1500 but that rarely actually happens.
+Brooklyn Family Divorce Lawyer Mary Katherine Brown can prepare all divorce documents in a simple, uncontested divorce for as low as $1500 but that rarely actually happens.
 What are reasonable expectations?
 Why?

-The complexities and nuances of the family court system in New York can be difficult to navigate on your own and not worth the risk of jeopardizing the outcome of your case.
-There’s also no guarantee that an uncontested divorce will not turn contentious despite initial good will, which makes an attorney even more valuable in terms of anticipating and safeguarding your interests.
+The complexities and nuances of the Family and Matrimonial Court System in New York can be difficult to navigate and it is not worth the risk of jeopardizing the outcome of your case.
+There’s also no guarantee that an uncontested divorce will not become contentious despite initial goodwill, which makes an attorney even more valuable in terms of anticipating and safeguarding your interests.

 Contested Divorce Process in New York:

-If you or your spouse do not agree on how to resolve one or all of the key issues in your divorce, your case will be contested.
+If you or your spouse do not agree on how to resolve one or all of the key issues in your divorce, your case will be classified as “contested”.
 A typical contested divorce in New York will usually involve the following process:

 One spouse commences a divorce action by purchasing an index number from the county clerk and files a summons with notice or summons and complaint with the county clerk’s office.